Skip to content

 Background for this Minnesota Wish

-Fatima’s sister Aaliyah is dying.
+Fatima’s sister Aaliyah is dying of some unnamed heart or muscular disease.
 Their parents have brought their children to the Mayo Clinic, in the hopes that somewhere, somehow, there can be a miracle and there will be a suitable donor.
 But time is running out.

 For Fatima, who is in the seventh grade, school is a mystery.
 She is learning English on the fly, but at least she understands math, for the numbers are the same.
 In order to help her acclimate better (and faster), the school offers the services of its speech therapist for some individualized instruction.